If you want better credit card terms, the best thing to do is call your card company and ask, a new CreditCards.com survey shows

 The silent generation, meanwhile, lives up to its name.
 The poll found that those age 72 and over rarely ask for better terms from their credit card issuers.
 Just 5 percent have asked for an interest rate reduction, and only 9 percent have requested a credit limit increase, compared to rates twice that for other generations.
 That may be partly because older Americans have fewer cards and carry less credit card debt than any other generation, according to Experian’s 2016 State of Credit Report.

-made on a case-by-case basis
+Decisions made on a case-by-case basis

 Credit card issuers say they make decisions about interest rate reductions, credit limit bumps and fee waivers on a case-by-case basis, evaluating a variety of different factors.